kuaix2/partyNextDoor/README.md

   - SQL

 - **Notes**
-For further information, there are manuals and specifications to understand all functions of the website, along with instructions on how to deploy and use it.
+Includes manuals and specifications to understand all functions of the website, along with instructions on how to deploy and use it.
+You can find the documents [here](https://drive.google.com/drive/folders/1l7Z5Pd0lmZIxM3jJAYtHerPnsHOwaJ6b?usp=sharing).

 ----------